Ingane Oru Nilapakshi

 Ingane Oru Nilapakshi is a 2000 Indian Malayalam-language romantic drama film directed by Anil–Babu and starring Kunchako Boban, Sneha (credited as Manasi), Sangeetha (credited as Rasika) and Sujitha.
 The film was a box office failure.
 The film marks the debut of actress Sneha.

 Production

 Dubai-based Sneha (known at the time as Suhasini), aged nineteen, was spotted by Fazil who recommended her to Anil–Babu who were looking for an actress to play the role of an aspiring dancer.
 She was renamed Manasi since there was already an actress named Suhasini.
 Sneha received offers to work in Tamil and Telugu-language films before she had finished the shoot of this film.

 Soundtrack

-The music was composed by Salil Chowdhury's children Sanjoy and Antara.
+The music was composed by Sanjoy and Antara Chowdhury.
 Yusufali Kechery worked as the lyricist for this film.